-AMD's Zen era is approaching, but by the time it's over, there's time - and space is bound to fill The Excavator architecture, The fourth and last of the E-bulldozer Which began as a tremendous promise, ending with a very feeble response.
+AMD's Zen era is approaching, but by the time it arrives there is still time - and space will fill The Excavator architecture, The fourth and last of the E-Bulldozer Which began as a tremendous promise, ending with a very feeble response.

-Recent reports from benchlife.info Confirm that AMD Plans to launch a new intermediate generation of processors with integrated graphics core (what -AMD Calls it APU) in the first half of 2016, under the name Bristol Risdge, and with a number of requested changes: Official Memories Support DDR4, chip Northbridge built into the processor chip itself, a built-in graphics core in an updated GCN architecture and upgraded processing cores that promise to offer improvement Performence Up to 25 in terms of instructions for each clock pulse compared to the current Steamroller architecture, which can be found in the Kaveri processors.
+Recent reports from benchlife.info Confirm that AMD Plans to launch a new intermediate generation of processors with integrated graphics core (what -AMD Calls it APU) in the first half of 2016, under the name Bristol Risdge, and with a number of requested changes: Official Memories Support DDR4, chip Northbridge built into the processor chip itself, Core Built-in graphics in an updated GCN architecture as well as upgraded processing cores, which promise to offer up to 25 percent performance improvement in terms of instructions executed per clock pulse compared to the current Steamroller architecture found in Kaveri processors.

-Due to the transition to DDR4 standard memory and a built-in northern bridge, Bristol Ridge processors will need to transition to updated motherboards with a new resident called AM4 - where what's interesting here, and fundamentally different from Intel's approach, is that this residence and motherboards based on it will also support In the future Zen architecture של AMD, Even those multi-core processing that will arrive without Core (At the end of 2016, as has already been officially verified), as well as the 2017 APU processors, which will already integrate the processing core of the X-Zen attitude Along with built-in graphics cores.
+Due to the transition to DDR4 memory and a built-in north bridge, the Bristol Ridge processors will need to go beyond updated motherboards with a new chassis called AM4 - where what is interesting here, and essentially different from Intel's approach, is that this chassis and motherboards based on it will also support In the future Zen architecture של AMD, Even those multi-core processing that will arrive without Core (At the end of 2016, as has already been officially verified), as well as the 2017 APU processors, which will already integrate the processing core of the X-Zen Along with built-in graphics cores.

-Detail of the Bristol Ridge stationary and mobile models - with no official names for now
+Details of Bristol Ridge stationary and mobile models - meanwhile no official names

-We will continue to follow the Bristol Ridge generation which should come in both stationary and mobile versions - and hopefully this is definitely the last time we will have to encounter the particularly old 28 nm architecture.
+We will continue to follow the Bristol Ridge generation, which is expected to come in both fixed and mobile versions, and we hope that this will be the last time we will have to encounter the old-fashioned 28 architecture.